-The mission of the Sitka Fine Arts Camp, is to build community in Alaska by providing opportunities in arts, culture and recreation in an inclusive, educational and inspirational environment.
+The mission of the Sitka Fine Arts Camp is to build community in Alaska by providing opportunities in arts, culture and recreation in an inclusive, educational and inspirational environment.

 Our Story

 The Sitka Fine Arts Camp was founded in 1973 to provide isolated Alaskan communities with little or no youth arts programs exposure and training in the arts.
-Because of remoteness and low population density, Alaska youth are at a severe disadvantage in access to high quality arts.
-For the majority of our students, SFAC continues to be the only opportunity they have in the State to work with and learn from professional artists.
+Because of remoteness and low population density, Alaskan youth are at a severe disadvantage in access to high quality arts.
+For the majority of our students, SFAC continues to be the only opportunity they have in the state to work with and learn from professional artists.
 Building from its original mission, SFAC has become a nationally acclaimed program.
 We serve approximately 1,000 students annually from Alaska and throughout the world.

 SFAC has received state and national recognition for its importance in providing access to high quality arts education to Alaskan youth including receiving the 2008 presidential Coming Up Taller Award and the 2015 Alaska Governor’s Award for Arts Organization of the Year.